-The HCPC visited the programme at the education provider as the Social Work profession came onto the register in August 2012 and a decision was made by the Education and Training Committee to visit all existing programmes from this profession.
+The HCPC visited the programme at the education provider as it was a new programme which was seeking HCPC approval for the first time.
 This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.

 This visit was part of a joint event.
 The professional body also considered their endorsement of the programme.
-The visit also considered the following programmes - MA Social Work, full time and work based learning and PG Dip Social Work (Masters Exit Route Only) full time and work based learning.
+The visit also considered the following programmes - BA (Hons) Social Work, full time and work based learning and PG Dip Social Work (Masters Exit Route Only) full time and work based learning.
 The professional body and the HCPC formed a joint panel, with an independent chair and secretary supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
 Separate reports exist for the other programmes.
 As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
 Separate reports, produced by the professional body outline their decisions on the programmes status.